create3000/x_ite/docs/reference/Browser-Services.md

       </tr>
       <tr>
          <td>LogarithmicDepthBuffer</td>
          <td>Whether to use a logarithmic depth buffer.
-It may be neccesary to use this if dealing with huge differences in scale in a single scene. (non standard)</td>
+It may be necessary to use this if dealing with huge differences in scale in a single scene.
+It is automatically enabled if a GeoViewpoint is bound. (non standard)</td>
          <td>Boolean</td>
          <td>false</td>
       </tr>